johnjezl/Curing-Cabinet-AirFlow-Manifold/PROJECT_SUMMARY.md

 # Project Summary - Air Flow Manifold for Curing Cabinet

-## Project Status: ✅ READY FOR PRINTING
+## Project Status: ✅ VERSION 2.0 - ISOTHREAD INTEGRATION COMPLETE

-All design work is complete and STL files have been generated and are ready to print.
+All design work is complete with professional ISO metric threads.
+Ready for test printing and validation.

 ## What Was Delivered